9 R Interfaces

 1094.7 1706.9

-Note that several DBMS approaches require that SQL statements end with a semicolon, ;.
+Reflecting the requirements of several DBMS variants, I end SQL the statements above with a semicolon, ;.

 \(\blacksquare\)